Leo3418/leo3418.github.io/collections/_posts/en/2020-07-24-fedora-raspi-cluster.md

 ```

 The `-n` option sets the number of nodes, and `--host` specifies the IP
 addresses or host names of the nodes that will run the program.
-If you have an
+If you have a
-alternative IP address configuration or a different number of nodes, then you
+different number of nodes or an alternative IP address configuration, then you
 need to change the command based on your setup.

 The expected output of the command is a list of your Raspberry Pis' host names.